blondegeek/ferroelectric_search_site/README.md

 This dataset contains ab intio calculations of ferroelectric candidates found in the Materials Project database.

 The details of how this dataset was created documented in XXX.
+You can view the companion website for this dataset at <https://blondegeek.github.io/ferroelectric_search_site/>.

 To use the scripts in this repository, we recommend importing the distortions.json and workflow_data.json files into a mongo database (mongodb).
 [Click here for instructions on how to install mongodb on your system.](https://docs.mongodb.com/manual/installation/)